ieeeditu/registration-form/README.md

 Step 2: Move the `forms` folder to `htdocs` or `www` or `public_html` folder of your Server

-Step 3: Use the db.sql file to create a tables in MySQL server.
+Step 3: Use the localdb.sql.sql file to create a tables in MySQL server.
 (Azuming you have all ready create Database)

 Step 4: Edit configurtaion files.
 [More Info!](CONFIGURATION.md)